marijnh/Eloquent-JavaScript/18_http.md

 {{index "multiple attribute", "binary number"}}

 This example extracts the selected values from a `multiple` select field and uses them to compose a binary number from individual bits.
-Hold [control]{keyname} (or [command]{keyname} on a Mac) to select multiple options.
+Hold [ctrl]{keyname} (or [command]{keyname} on a Mac) to select multiple options.

 ```{lang: html}
 <select multiple>